Yaocomico: Description and history

 The Yaocomaco were one of the Algonquian-speaking groups, who lived mostly in the coastal tidewater areas of present-day Maryland.
 The Piscataway were dominant to the north of the Potomac River, but there were many smaller tribes such as the Yaocomaco.
 Maryland also had Iroquoian-speaking tribes, particularly the Susquehannock along the Susquehanna River, who had been raiding into Algonquian territory.
-There were also Siouan-speaking tribes to the west and southwest.
+To the west and southwest lived the Saponi, Tutelo, Occaneechi and Manahoac, who spoke Siouan languages.

 According to historical tradition, the first settlers of the Maryland colony purchased the land for their settlement at St. Mary's City from the Yaocomico, who had a settlement in the area.
 In 1634, Leonard Calvert, the first governor of the Maryland colony, met the Yaocomico along the Potomac below the island the Europeans had named St. Clement's Island.
 Yaocomico is referred to in different sources as either the name of the natives living in the area or as the name of the leader of the village.
 It was a tribe.
 The colonists had previously encountered and traded with Natives further upriver and so had some experience with them.
 As a result of the meeting, the Yaocomico traded approximately 30 acre of land for a variety of European-made metal tools and cloth.
 Apparently the Yaocomico were willing to relocate from this village, and it was an ideal place for European settlement, as it had already been cleared.

 Father Andrew White, a Jesuit missionary priest and early Maryland settler, described the Yaocomico in detail.
 They dressed in deerskin decorated with natural objects such as shells, animal teeth, and feathers.
 Their bodies were painted in different colors.
 They drew red and blue lines on their faces.
 The women wore tattoos on various parts of the body, and used manmade beads to adorn their bodies and clothing.
 White claimed the Yaocomico were such skilled archers that they could throw a stick in the air and hit it with an arrow before it hit the ground.
 The Yaocomico had a loose structure of government and generally peaceful relations with other Algonquin groups.